 Pets and smoking are not protected classes under the Federal Fair Housing Law.
 However, by eliminating these, you are also eliminating a good percentage of the people in the market looking for rental property.
-For our owners who do allow pets, we collect a $300 non-refundable pet fee.
-Additional non-refundable fees or refundable deposits may also be charged.
-For owners who do not want pets, we will advertise and lease the house with a “no pets allowed” provision.
+For our owners who do allow pets, we collect a non-refundable pet fee.
+Additional refundable deposits and pet administration fees may also be charged.
+For owners who do not want pets, we will advertise and lease the property with a “no pets allowed” provision.
 Please also be aware that while we can classify a property as “no pets allowed” or “non-smoking”, it is not possible for this to be monitored on a daily basis.

 The Federal Fair Housing Law states that there shall be no discrimination against any applicant for housing on the basis of race, color, religion, national origin, sex, marital status, familial status, or handicapped status.
 Browning-Gordon & Co., Inc. supports and promotes this Fair Housing Doctrine to its fullest extent.
 Children are under the protected class of “familial status” and it is not possible to discriminate in this way.

 If any pet that Browning-Gordon has approved through our pet vetting system leaves damage to a property above normal wear and tear, we will guarantee up to $1000 over the security deposit for any pet damage.
 The security deposit will be used first, then we will pay any additional charges up to $1000.
 This does not include coverage for pets that were in the property prior to Browning-Gordon taking over a property or for any unauthorized pets that a tenant has brought to the property or any service/emotional support animal.